Pirates of Silicon Valley

-Pirates of Silicon Valley is a 1999 American biographical drama television film directed by Martyn Burke and starring Noah Wyle as Steve Jobs and Anthony Michael Hall as Bill Gates.
+Pirates of Silicon Valley is a 1999 American biographical drama television film written and directed by Martyn Burke and starring Noah Wyle as Steve Jobs and Anthony Michael Hall as Bill Gates.
 Spanning the years 1971–1997 and based on Paul Freiberger and Michael Swaine's 1984 book Fire in the Valley: The Making of the Personal Computer, it explores the impact that the rivalry between Jobs (Apple Computer) and Gates (Microsoft) had on the development of the personal computer.
 The film premiered on TNT on June 20, 1999.

 Plot

 Steve Jobs is speaking with director Ridley Scott about the creation of the 1984 advertisement for Apple Computer, which introduced the first Macintosh.
 Jobs is trying to convey his idea that "We're creating a completely new consciousness."
 Scott is more concerned with the technical aspects of the advertisement.

 Next in 1997 with Jobs, returning to Apple, and announcing a new deal with Microsoft at the 1997 Macworld Expo.
 His partner, Steve "Woz" Wozniak, is introduced as one of the two central narrators of the story.
 Wozniak notes to the audience the resemblance between Big Brother and the image of Bill Gates on the screen behind Jobs during this announcement.
 Asking how they "got from there to here", the film turns to flashbacks of his youth with Jobs, prior to the forming of Apple.

 The earliest flashback is in 1971 and takes place on the U.C.
 Berkeley campus during the period of the student anti-war movements.
 Teenagers Steve Jobs and Steve Wozniak are shown caught on the campus during a riot between students and police.
 They flee and after finding safety, Jobs states to Wozniak, "Those guys think they're revolutionaries.
 They're not revolutionaries, we are."
 Wozniak then comments that "Steve was never like you or me.
 He always saw things differently.
 Even when I was in Berkeley, I would see something and just see kilobytes or circuit boards while he'd see karma or the meaning of the universe."

 Using a similar structure, the film next turns to a young Bill Gates at Harvard University, in the early 1970s, with classmate Steve Ballmer, and Gates's high school friend Paul Allen.
 As with Wozniak in the earlier segment, Ballmer narrates Gates's story, particularly the moment when Gates discovers the existence of Ed Roberts's MITS Altair causing him to drop out of Harvard.
 Gates's and Allen's early work with MITS is juxtaposed against the involvement of Jobs and Wozniak with the "Homebrew Computer Club".
 Jobs and Woz develop Apple Computer in the garage of Jobs's family home, with the help of Daniel and Elizabeth.
 Eventually, Mike Markkula invests in the company which allows it to expand and move forward.
 In 1977, Jobs, Woz, and Markkula demo the Apple II at the West Coast Computer Faire.
 This event is followed by the development of the IBM PC with the help of Gates and Microsoft in 1981.